AliBazzi/IdentityServer4.Contrib.RedisStore/README.md

 }
 ```

-don't forget to register the caching for specific configuration store you like to apply the caching on, like the following:
+don't forget to register the caching for specific configuration store you like to apply the caching on after registering the services, like the following:

 ```csharp
 public void ConfigureServices(IServiceCollection services)